aduncan12/js-loops-iterators/README.md

 Let's do a quick mini-lab!
 Break up into groups of two or three.
 Each group will have five minutes to research one of these methods and then share with the class what that method does and how to use it.

-> Instructor note: Divide methods between groups so each method is covered.

 - `array.unshift();`
 - `array.shift();`